muratk3n/thirdwave/en/README.md

 Scientifically as well, whichever country made your career happen gets the credit.
 Do graduate degree in US, you are their success story.

-In that sense there is less "brain drain" than known, there is "raw brain material drain", where raw parts move from country to country that get formed into a brain elsewhere.
+There is not much "brain drain" as is usually known, there is "raw brain material drain", where raw parts move from country to country that get formed into a brain elsewhere.